Tsurezure Agent OPS

 What I expect from AI Gateway is that by simply swapping the entry point for my LLM calls, I can get a minimum level of observability.

-For serious LLMOps, you’re better off designing traces, spans, generations, and scores in something like Langfuse.
+For serious AgentOps, you’re better off designing traces, spans, generations, and scores in something like Langfuse.
 If you’re dealing with RAG, agents, evaluation loops, and user feedback, you need to explicitly record the internal structure of your application.

 But building all of that from day one for every AI app is heavy.